 Offer In Compromise

 Make sure you send it in before your collection deadline is up if you are in collections.
 Call the IRS collections line in your collections letter after you send it and let them know a settlement has been sent out.
 While the settlement is pending, no collection action will take place except for a possible lien.
 Our Offer In Compromise Guide goes through step by step on how to complete the settlement.
-Send the settlement certified mail with return receipt.
+Send the settlement certified mail with a return receipt.

 Currently Not Collectible Status and Payment Plans

 For Currently Not Collectible Status or payment plans, where you send it depends on the stage of your case.
 If you have received a collections letter, you can mail it back to the address on the letter.
 Send certified mail with return receipt.
-If you have received a Final Notice of Intent to levy, make sure to call the listed number and let them know you have sent in your request.
+If you have received a Final Notice of Intent to Levy, make sure to call the listed number and let them know you have sent in your request.
 Ask them to place a hold on collections while the request is pending, and ask for a call back date if you do not hear back from the IRS.
-Sometime the IRS loses these, pretends they never got it, and a levy or lien is issued against you.
+Sometimes the IRS loses these, pretends they never got it, and a levy or lien is issued against you.